scitao/carnd_P4_advanced_lane_lines/README.md

 4. Lane detection
 5. Calculation of lane curvature and offset to the lane center
 6. Transformation and visualization of all gathered information to original view
+7. Smoothing the lines and and plausibility check

 ## 1. Camera calibration and undistortion
 Every camera has a distorion due to its lenses.
 Thus, objects might appear in the wrong size or shape depending on where they are placed in the image.
 To avoid this, the camera should be properly calibrated and images should get undistored.